kckracker/random_quote_generator/README.md

 The quotes will automatically refresh after 7 seconds of display to allow for reading time.

-Cheers and enjoy the quote!
+Cheers and enjoy the quotes!